dcmi/dctap/TAPprimer.md

 The basic TAP is described below.
 However, it is acknowledged that many application profiles will need more than what the TAP provides.
 Some such extensions are illustrated in the TAP Cookbook.

 ## Statement templates
 Metadata consists of statements that include a property and a value.
 Each statement is an assertion of  a single characteristic of an entity, like the age of a person, or the relationship between two entities such as a person being the author of a document.
-The value may be a link, such as something that is addressed on the web, or may be characters that can represent strings or numbers.
+The value will be characters, which may represent either a link, such as something that is addressed on the web, or may represent strings or numbers.

 The profile defines rules for the statements and provides further information to assist in the creation of consistent metadata.
 The simplest profile is a list of properties that will be considered valid for use in your metadata.
 A property must have been previously defined in a metadata vocabulary, preferably with an IRI to identify it, such as http://purl.org/dc/terms/title and http://xmlns.com/foaf/0.1/familyName.
 Most profiles also include the rules that define specific constraints on the values in the statements.
 For example, values are usually expected to be a specific data type.
 Content of the value can be further constrained, such as requiring one value found in a picklist.
 Each row in the TAP defines a pattern for matching metadata statements, and these patterns are called **statement templates**.

 ### Property identifier
 ***Element:*** <code>propertyID</code>

-The propertyID must be the identifier of a vocabulary term that has been previously defined.
+The propertyID should be the identifier of a vocabulary term that has been previously defined.
 It is mandatory in a TAP.

+*TAP example:*

 |propertyID|
 | ---- |